WWE News: Superstars And Many Others React To The Undertaker’s Retirement At ‘WrestleMania 33’

 — Ric Flair® (@RicFlairNatrBoy) April 3, 2017

 Some of the messages on social media and the reactions had a bit more to them, but if you searched, the majority of them were quite simple.
-Countless tweets consisted of “Thank you, Taker” or using the #ThankYouTaker hashtag which was trending at different times after the match ended.
+Countless tweets consisted of “Thank you, Taker” or using the #ThankYouTaker hashtag, which was trending at different times after the match ended.

 In what was one of the more iconic moments of the night, WWE legend Jim Ross returned to WWE after a long absence to call the main event from the announce table.
 Interestingly enough, the match he called was the final one for The Undertaker.